-- All SPSS Output, properly formatted - An indication of what information in the SPSS output you will use to analyze and interpret your results - Any other questions / points as indicated on each lab assignment
+- ✓ All SPSS Output, properly formatted - ✓ An indication of what information in the SPSS output you will use to analyze and interpret your results - ✓ Any other questions / points as indicated on each lab assignment under the "To Check Out" section

 We will not use SPSS during lecture; this is the point of the lab sessions.
 It is up to you to practice using the program.
-You will have to use it for your weekly assignments, as well as to complete the data analysis paper.
+You will have to use it for your weekly assignments, as well as exam questions.
 Therefore it is in your best interest to keep up with the SPSS homework.